College Football Hall of Fame Biography (Excerpt)

 “On January 31 1957, the citizens of Tiffin gave him a new Oldsmobile as a ‘token of appreciation for his meritorious service to the community’.
 The town had benefited greatly from the considerable attention his teams had brought to it and they fully supported Hoernemann in his efforts to maintain a winning tradition at Heidelberg.
 This certainly explained how a school with barely 600 students could regularly draw 3,000 to 5,000 fans per home game.”

-“Paul Hoernemann and the Glory Years of Heidelberg Football” is a labor of love complied by a team Heidelberg fans, Hoernemann family friends, historians and authors – Lee Eudon Holland, former Heidelberg student; John Abbott, son of Hoernemann team physician Dr. Abbott; Doug Collier, Ph.D., Heidelberg faculty member and Hoernemann family friend; Laurie Gomulka Palazzolo, author; and Robert Dunkelberger, archivist.
+“Paul Hoernemann and the Glory Years of Heidelberg Football” is a labor of love complied by a team Heidelberg fans, Hoernemann family friends, historians and authors – Lee Eudon Holland, former Heidelberg student; John Abbott, son of Hoernemann team physician Dr. Abbott; Doug Collar, Ph.D., Heidelberg faculty member and Hoernemann family friend; Laurie Gomulka Palazzolo, author; and Robert Dunkelberger, archivist.

 The authors and Jane Hieronymus are providing signed complimentary copies of the book to all those who support the Foxmen Challenge, as part of their show of support for the naming of the new stadium after Heidelberg’s legendary coach.